mateuszjurewicz/notes_public/notes/English Vocabulary.md

 one's friends, acquaintances and relations as opposed to blood relative (which are the "kin" in "kith and kin")
 - `kompromat`
 information that could cause harm to someone's reputation (compromising material, from Russian).
 Relates to the Pegasus spyware.
+- `matinée`
+an entertainment, such as a play, presented during the day, usually in the early afternoon (from the French, meaning morning).
 - `mother lode`
 the main vein of ore in a region, often misspelled as "load".
 - `percursory` == `cursory`